MansoorMajeed/devops-from-scratch/episodes/setting-up-letsencrypt-ssl-with-nginx.md

 So, we need to have rules to handle all of them.

+Pay attention to the `server_name` part and the `return 301`.
+The idea is, we will create a dedicated server block for what we need redirected and then change the target using the return

+So, www -> non-www servr block means `server_name` will be `www` and `return` will be to `non-www`

 ### Option 1 : www -> non wwww (That is, non www preferred)

 So, we choose `ssl.demo.esc.sh` (without www) as our preferred name.